Skip to main content

 Configuration

-• Different workspaces can use different models with the same agent
+• Workspaces with different owners can use different LLM configuration with the same agent code